Alphawolfk/Quiz-site.github.io/README.md

 Uses https://opentdb.com/ api for getting the questions,

-This is just for learning (original source https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw)
+This is just for learning (original source https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) I added some more features to the quiz

 - :heavy_check_mark: Add a timer
 - :heavy_check_mark: Show the Correct Answer